ant-media/ant-media-documentation/docs/guides/installing-on-linux/setting-up-ssl.md

 The process should be completed successfully if you set everything correctly.

-## Option 6: Create Let's Encrypt certificate with DNS-01 challenge and Route 53
+## Create Let's Encrypt certificate with DNS-01 challenge and Route 53

 Let's Encrypt have some plugins to simplify the authorization.
 Route 53 plugin creates TXT records and deletes them after authorization is done.
-It's useful while creating instances in AWS Wavelength Zones, as HTTP-01 challenge does not work in AWS Wavelength zone due to its nature.
+It's useful while creating instances in AWS Wavelength Zones, as the HTTP-01 challenge does not work in the AWS Wavelength zone due to its nature.

 -   Create a Policy (i.e. dns-challenge-policy) in IAM service with the following content.
 [Check this out if you don't know how to create a Policy](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-and-attach-iam-policy.html).